ScottTPete/devmtzon/README.md

 ```

 ### Install Dependencies

 ####
 Run npm install and bower install

 ####
 If Npm install or Bower install fails make sure you are in the right directory.
 Npm needs to have access to the package.json file and bower needs to have access to the bower.json file

-## D1) Creating the server
+## D1) Importing Express

 ###  Server.js

 ####
-* In your server.js file import express using require, create an express app, add some express middleware that points express to your static directory "public", last step have your app listen to a specific port number 8080, 8000, 8888, 3000, 4500 are some popular port numbers
+* In your server.js file import express using require,
+* last step have your app listen to a specific port number 8080, 8000, 8888, 3000, 4500 are some popular port numbers
 * Run nodemon and navigate your url to http://localhost:YourPortNumber

 ####